ropensci/webchem/CONTRIBUTING.md

 We want to keep dependencies to a minimum:

 2. Please use the [`xml2`](https://github.com/hadley/xml2) package instead of the `XML` package.
 The maintainance of xml2 is much better.

 3. Please use the lightweight [`jsonlite`](https://github.com/jeroenooms/jsonlite) package for handling JSON.

+4. Be nice to the resources!
+Use appropriate timeouts.

+5. Tests go into the separate tests branch and not in the master branch.

 ### Questions?